rahul-gharat/dronahq-docs/docs/reference/keywords-js-utilities/Utility.md

 ## ReadFile

 The `UTILITY.ReadFile()` method allows users to dynamically read files directly from their devices locally.
+This method is supported only on Android and iOS platforms.

 #### Usage